gorango/flowcraft/docs/guide/advanced-guides/middleware.md

 ## How to Use Middleware

 You can add middleware to any `Flow` instance using the `.use()` method.
 You can add multiple middleware functions; they will be executed in the order they are added.

+When an `Executor` runs a `Flow`, it is responsible for applying the flow's middleware to each node it executes.

 ### The Middleware Function Signature